e-ucm/js-tracker/README.md

 //Login is optional.
 If not logged, anonymous actor is retrieved on start

 var connected = false;
-tracker.Login("student","password", function(data,error){
+// You can use tracker.LoginBeaconing("accessToken", callback); if you want tracker.Login("student","password", function(data,error){
   if(!error){
     tracker.Start(function(result, error){